-This approach for tackling literature applies to fiction from adult level all the way down to children’s story books.
+This approach for tackling literature applies to fiction from the adult level all the way down to children’s storybooks.
 Since children’s stories are generally easier to work with, Andrews recommends beginning (even with high school students) by analyzing stories written for children.

 To help you get started, Andrews uses a number of literary works to demonstrate how to work through different aspects of analysis and discussion.
-Among this eclectic selection are "Paul Revere's Ride," The Tale of Peter Rabbit, Rikki-Tikki-Tavi, The Adventures of Tom Sawyer, Macbeth, To Kill a Mockingbird, and "Casey at the Bat."
+Among his eclectic selections are "Paul Revere's Ride," The Tale of Peter Rabbit, Rikki-Tikki-Tavi, The Adventures of Tom Sawyer, Macbeth, To Kill a Mockingbird, and "Casey at the Bat."